snc2work/snc2work/README.md

-- 👋 Hi, I’m Hidenari
+👋 Hi, I’m Hidenari
-- 👀 I’m interested in Crypto and LLM
+👀 I’m interested in Crypto and LLM

+🌱 I'm developing web systems using Next.js, Typescript.

 <!---
 snc2work/snc2work is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.